xyproto/autodrums/README.md

 This can be used for:

-* Create a drum track for twelve tone music intended to be used for modern dance.
+* Creating a drum track for twelve tone music intended to be used for modern dance.
-* Generate audio that can be sampled and sliced.
+* Generating audio that can be sampled and sliced.
-* Listening to experimental jazz drums for hours on end.
+* Listening to experimental jazz drums for hours and hours on end.

 ## Requirements